 The practitioner-owner of the website in question isn’t aware of the plagiarism.
 The website was purchased as a quick, easy (and cheap) digital marketing “solution.”
 In fact, the website is simple, but the appearance is great.

 We call this “pretty poison.”
 On the surface, the website has a strong visual appeal.
 But beyond that, there is little or no Search Engine Optimization.
-SEO does the heavy lifting of reaching and attracting new patients.
+Medical SEO does the heavy lifting of reaching and attracting new patients.

 It turns out that other doctors purchased this same template website, including duplicate content.
 The Google search algorithm that reviews sites also detects the (unwelcome) duplicate content.
 Offending websites will not appear high—or at all—in page rank position.